District 6: FIT Workshop, Session 1 (04/07/2021)

 Review the ACES screening tools

 Following session 1, learners will be offered the opportunity to earn an additional 2 AAFP Prescribed credits by participating in the AAFP Translation to Practice (t2p) process.
-To earn this credit, you will complete a Commitment to Change form indicating what change you plan to make as a result of your participation in session 1.
+To earn this credit, you will complete a t2p form in the course indicating what change you plan to make as a result of your participation in session 1.
 Three weeks later, you will be asked to complete another form describing whether you were able to realize this change.
 Once this form is complete, you are eligible to claim the additional 2 AAFP Prescribed credits.

 This activity is supported by an educational grant from Aurrera Health Group on behalf of the California Department of Health Care Services, and ACES Aware campaign.